morukele/Computer-Vision/README.md

 - A day and Night image classifier that uses the H and V channel to classify the image, currently at 97.5% accuracy
 - Created an edge detection script that implemented fourier transform
 - Created a high pass filter for detecting edges.
 The filter takes in a Karnel and a gray image and then returns a binary edged image
--Implemented low pass filter
+- Implemented low pass filter
--Implemented Canny Edge Detection
+- Implemented Canny Edge Detection
--Implenented shape detection using Hough transformation -Built a face detector using Haar Cascades
+- Implenented shape detection using Hough transformation
+- Built a face detector using Haar Cascades